openharmony/docs/en/application-dev/ui/arkts-common-components-xcomponent.md

-# XComponent
+# CustomDraw (XComponent)

-As a drawing component, the \<[XComponent](../reference/arkui-ts/ts-basic-components-xcomponent.md)> is usually used to meet relatively complex drawing customization requirements, for example, display of a camera preview stream and drawing of a game image.
+As a drawing component, the \<[XComponent](../reference/apis-arkui/arkui-ts/ts-basic-components-xcomponent.md)> is usually used to meet relatively complex drawing customization requirements, for example, display of a camera preview stream and drawing of a game image.

 You can specify the **type** parameter to implement different features.
 Two options are mainly available for this parameter: **surface** and **component**.

-With the **\<XComponent>** of the **surface** type, you can pass data to the [NativeWindow](../napi/native-window-guidelines.md) object independently owned by it to render the image.
+With the **\<XComponent>** of the **surface** type, you can pass data to the [NativeWindow](../graphics/native-window-guidelines.md) object independently owned by it to render the image.

 With the **\<XComponent>** of the **component** type, you can dynamically load the displayed content.